Rain delay: Opening of Rams, Chargers stadium pushed back a year after wet weather

-So here’s a new one: the opening of the Inglewood, Calif. stadium that will be occupied by the Los Angeles Rams and Los Angeles Chargers will be delayed by a year because of heavier-than-usual rain.
+So here’s a new one: the opening of the Inglewood, California, stadium that will be occupied by the Los Angeles Rams and Los Angeles Chargers will be delayed a year because of heavier-than-usual rain.

 Developers told Sam Farmer and Nathan Fenno of the Los Angeles Times that the rains came at the worst possible time for the project, the excavation phase.